alextunyk/htmlcompressor-maven-plugin/README.rst

     mvn htmlcompressor:html
     mvn htmlcompressor:xml

-5.Check the target/htmlcompressor folder for output.
+5.Check the target folder for output where resources are stored.

 Here is `demo you can download <https://github.com/TUNYK/htmlcompressor-maven-plugin/downloads>`_